Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/035-Testing.md

 * `id` (optional) - identifier of the model
 * `corr` (optional) - correlator to use; defaults to using the last correlator started by `startAnalyticsBuilderCorrelator`.
 * `inputs` (optional) - a dictionary that maps the input names to their types.
 For example `{ "input1" : "string", "input2" : "integer" }`.
 If an input identifier is not specified, the input defaults to the `float` type.
 If the value for the identifier is set to `None` or an empty string, that input is not connected.
+* `outputs` (optional) - a dictionary that maps the output names to their types.
+For example `{ "output1" : None}`.
+If the value for the identifier is set to `None` or an empty string, that output is not connected to a TestOutput block.
+As a consequence this output will not be logged and it cannot be used in assertions.
 * `wiring` (optional unless testing multiple blocks) - list of strings containing source block index, output port identifier, target block index, input port identifier separated by colons - e.g. `['0:timeWindow:1:window']`

-The following methods can be used to check the output of the block is as expected:
+The following methods can be used to check the output of the block is as expected (unless the output has been mapped to `None` or an empty string):

 * `assertBlockOutput` checks that the series of outputs generated from a given outputId are as supplied in a list of values.  (optional parameters for partitionId and modelId)
 * `outputFromBlock` returns a list of the values sent to the named outputId (optional parameter for partitionId and modelId)